 - Lower the chimney pipes from the roof and attach them to each other and the hood so that the straight end of the chimney pipe is on top of the reduction.
 The weight of the chimney is sufficient to keep it in place.
 The holes at the end of the lower chimney pipe are covered inside the upper chimney.
 The holes visible at the top are used to fasten the rain cover.

 - Fasten the rain cover to the chimney with screws.

 - Install the smaller collar, i.e. the rain collar, on the top of the sheet metal panels coming over the top of the feed-through.
 The rain collar is used to prevent rain water from flowing between the chimney and the feed-through.

 - Carefully seal the joint between the rain collar and the chimney with weather, UV radiation, and heat resistant silicone sealant or insulator.

-During the installation of a fireplace into a hut or a grill house, it is vitally important to follow the fire regulations.
-Included below are some issues that should be considered:
+When installing the fireplace in a hut, kota, or grill house, it is vitally important to follow the fire regulations.
+Here are some points that should be considered:

 - The feed-through sleeve must reach a minimum of 300 mm down from the nearest combustible roof material and correspondingly, there must be a minimum of 100 mm of clearance above.

 - The length of the chimney is dependent on the steepness of the roof and the ridge height, but the end of the chimney must be located at least 80 cm from the nearest combustible roof material.